Former Fire Hall No. 3: History

-During the Cold War, the building became the headquarters for the Department of Civil Defense in 1959.
+During the Cold War, the building became the headquarters for the Saskatoon office of Canada's civil defence agency, the Emergency Measures Organization in 1959.
 The basement was converted into a radiation-proof communications bunker, and an emergency food kitchen was constructed, to be used in the event of nuclear war.

 Today the building is privately owned and houses a bar and restaurant.